-This show was broadcast live on FM radio.
-It is sometimes incorrectly labelled as May 22.
+This show was broadcast live on CKLG-FM.
+Recordings are sometimes incorrectly labelled as May 22.

 The band now begin the show with a tape of the as-of-yet unreleased Charmonium done up by Terry.
 Gary plays along with it behind a curtain, until they launch into their first proper song.
 They'd begin the show this way through early 1979, when the full Charmonium would be written and added to the set.

 Kim's joke in Toronto Tontos is now aimed at Anita Bryant.

 On this tour the first verse of Waterline is actually a playback of the album version (this is also the case in Hamilton a couple weeks later).
 Upon McCracken's entry, the song continues as normal.